rudylee/bchat/README.md

 # Bchat #

-Bchat, web chat apps based on node.js.
-Developed this to help in my journey to master node.js.
+Web chat apps that using node.js as the core technology.
+Developed this to help me to understand node.js.

 # Stacks #
-Socket.io 0.8.7
+* Socket.io v0.8.7
-Express 2.5.0
+* Express v2.5.0